 Black-footed ferrets are specialist predators that rely on black-tailed prairie dogs for up to 90% of their diet.
 In partnership with Parks Canada, we study both species to restore this predator-prey relationship and the mixed-grass prairie ecosystem where they live.

 The recovery of swift foxes in Canada is considered one of the most successful reintroductions of a nationally extinct carnivore.
 Since 1998, we have been monitoring wild populations of swift fox in Western Canada and working to integrate science in habitat protection policies for this species.

 We work to determine best practices for monitoring and reintroducing northern leopard frogs in collaboration with the B.C.
 Northern Leopard Frog Recovery Team.
 In 2017, we launched a conservation breeding program for this species here at the Calgary Zoo.

 The Calgary Zoo breeds Vancouver Island marmots and works together with the Marmot Recovery Foundation to release them into the wild.
 Our team conducts research to understand how we can increase the success of marmots released into the wild.

 In 2016, the Calgary Zoo launched an innovative project to boost wild burrowing owl populations using a technique called head-starting.
-Together with Environment and Climate Change Canada, Canadian Wildlife Service and Alberta Environment and Parks, young owls are brought into captivity until they are old enough to have a better chance of surviving before they are released into the wild.
+Together with Environment and Climate Change Canada, Canadian Wildlife Service and Alberta Environment and Parks, young owls are taken under human care until they are old enough to have a better chance of surviving before they are released into the wild.

 The Calgary Zoo is leading Canada's only reintroduction breeding program for greater sage-grouse.
 We celebrated the first successful breeding in 2017 and are preparing for releases in 2018.